runag/knitmit/README.md

 }
 ```

+The configuration file is in JSON format, but it may include lines commented out with a leading `//`.
+This allows you to temporarily disable specific models without removing them entirely.

+You don't need to provide the entire configuration — any values you include will override the corresponding defaults.
+If you include a `model_preferences` array, it will completely replace the default array.

 ### Configuration options

 * `commit_with_template` (boolean, default: `true`): If `true`, after receiving a response from the LLM, `knitmit` will run `git commit --template <(response)` to open your editor with the suggested message.